git/git.github.io/rev_news/drafts/edition-38.md

   http://www.worldhello.net/gotgit/.
 Meanwhile, I wrote an e-book for
-  GitHub: http://www.worldhello.net/gotgithub; it is also written in Chinese, but not published because I feel it is hard to track changes of GitHub UI and the book will become obsolte very quickly.
+  GitHub: http://www.worldhello.net/gotgithub; it is also written in Chinese, but not published because I feel it is hard to track changes of GitHub UI and the book will become obsolete very quickly.

   I became Git l10n coordinator to help Junio for l10n management in early 2012.
 Now there are 11 fully supported language packs for Git,